CycleRank/cyclerank/README.md

 ## Personalized PageRank

+`cyclerank.cpp` is the source for the CycleRank algorithm.

+It can be compiled with the compilation command:
 ```
 /usr/bin/g++ pagerank.cpp -Wall -std=c++11 -O2 -static -s -pthread -I/usr/local/include/igraph -L/usr/local/lib -ligraph -o pagerank                                                   1 ↵
 ```

+You want to launch it with the `-w, --wholenetwork` flag to compute it on the whole graph.
+Furthermore, if you want to compute CheiRank use the `-t, --transposed` flag.

 ### Usage
 ```